compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Day4_Variant_Formats.md

-## Task: Exploration and Reading up on Variant Formats(unfinished)
+## Task: Exploration and Reading up on Variant Formats

 ### SAM  (Sequence Alignment Map)

 -Type of alignement file.

--Starts with a header containing information about the reference genome such as name length or information about the sequencing and alignement.
+-Starts with a header containing information about the reference genome such as name and length and information about the sequencing and alignement.
 After the header the alined sequences are listed along with ther information like their names and position and what the differences are to the reference and where to find them on the sequenze.

 -The SAM format also gives a quality score for each alignment.